I-Al-Istannen/JarChecker/README.md

 ## Build

 To build JarChecker you will need to compile the master branch of this repo.
-Once the program has been compiled into a runnable jar file you need to compile fernflower (GitHub repo: https://github.com/fesh0r/fernflower) and place it next to the JarChecker jar.
-Once you have JarChecker and fernflower compiled and in the same location look at the usage section.
+It will automatically download Fernflower to %appdata%/.JarChecker .
+This program should be Windows-independent, but if you run into any problems, please report them in the GitHub Issue tracker

 ## Usage
 To use double click the jar to get the GUI or run ``java -jar JarChecker.jar <path | nogui>``